 Much of RGSQ’s work promoting geography is achieved through the work of its committees.
 We are deeply appreciative of members’ willingness to volunteer their time and expertise on these committees.
 We encourage all members to consider contributing in this way – not necessarily as a committee member; you may prefer some specific task to help the work of a committee.
 As well as providing vital support to the work of the Society, it is also a chance to get to know other members better.

-To find out more about a committee, click on the one that interests you in the list below, or just scroll down to browse.
+To find out more about a committee that interests you scroll down to browse or open this menu.

 Australian Geography Competition